erkandem/tdd-react-django-taxi/README.md

  - backend regular job to collect trips with status requested and check the timestamp for issue a timeout.
  - email message from that backend job? or how would do it within the communicator?

+### 9 UI Support

+This part implements a more specific result of the API depending on what group  a user has.
+For that, `get_queryset` of the view set of the Trips view was adjusted.

+This helps to keep more relevant information for the logged-in user and eases the work on the front end.